 The Neighbors: Income

-The neighbors in the W Battlefield St / S Campbell Ave neighborhood in Springfield are lower-middle income, making it a below average income neighborhood.
+The neighbors in the W Battlefield St / S Campbell Ave neighborhood in Springfield are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 31.8% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 74.1%